 Toho Water Authority

 Toho Water Authority is also aware that the pandemic has impacted many of their customers.
 Toho resumed regular billing and collections procedures the week of August 3, 2020, and they have financial assistance programs for both residents and businesses that may have fallen behind on payments.
-Toho offers payment extensions, customized plans for residents and businesses, and their TAP (Toho Assistance Program) program to ease financial hardship for customers.
+Toho offers payment assistance such as payment extensions, customized plans for residents and businesses, and their TAP (Toho Assistance Program) program to ease financial hardship for customers.
 Commercial customers that have fallen behind on bill payment due to COVID should contact Toho’s customer service line at 407-944-5000.